 Since the thermocline can vary a bit from day to day, and since crappie can school just above or below it, it’s always a good idea to run more than one line.

-Where legal, spider rigging is a staple of summer crappie fishing, and we’ve discussed the ins and outs of this technique before.
+Where legal, spider rigging is a staple of summer crappie fishing.
 It offers many advantages when the heat is on, not the least of which is the ability to work different depths and colors simultaneously.

 Mike Baker, a professional crappie guide, uses this technique.
 "I like to pull double rigs with two jigheads … One weighs 1/48 ounce and the other weighs 1/32 ounce.
 I try to pick colors that mimic natural baitfish in the area.
 I may go through 50 different color combinations before I catch a fish, but once I find out what they want, I can usually catch a bunch of crappie."